nim-lang/NimLime/README.md

 See Preferences -> PackageSettings -> NimLime

-Autocompletion is per default in an on-demand mode.
+Autocompletion works per default in an on-demand mode.
 This means `ctrl+space` has to be pressed again to fetch Nimrod compiler completions.
 It can also be set into an immediate mode.

 If auto-completions don't work copy the `nimrod_update_completions` block from the NimLime default key bindings file to the user key bindings file.

-Checking the current file automatically on-save can be enabled through the setting `check_nimrod_on_save`
+Checking the current file automatically on-save can be enabled through the setting `check_nimrod_on_save`.

+The path to the compiler can be configured through the setting `nimrod_compiler_executable`.
+Per default it is set to `nimrod`, which means that the compiler must be in your `PATH` for the plugin to work.